kenjennings/Atari-Breakout76/README06GameScreen.md

 Single Line Resolution Player/Missile graphics requires dedicating aligned, 2K of memory.

-The Player/Missile memory reservation and alignment automatically provides memory useful for other purposes,  since the Player/Missile memory map skips the first 3 pages (768 byte).
-This can be used as screen memory or the display list.
+Reserving memory for Player/Missile graphics automatically provides some memory useful for other purposes,  since the Player/Missile memory map leaves the first 3 pages (768 byte) unused.
+This can instead be used for screen memory or the display list.

 The game requires only the bitmaps for Missiles and Player 0.
-Three other players' bitmaps are unused, so that provides another 3 pages (768 bytes) of aligned memory for other purposes.
+Three other Players' bitmaps are unused providing another 3 pages (768 bytes) of aligned memory for other purposes.

 **Screen Memory**